nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 > An instance of the Attempt Class represents the lazy intention to perform a side effect.
 By default, Attempts are lazy, meaning they will not invoke their passed callback on instantiation, unless forced to eagerly invoke the operation via configuration setting.
 Only synchronous operations can have immediate (in-constructor) invocation.
 Async side effects cannot be awaited from within a constructor without having the constructor variably return alternating values, which we won't (read *shouldn't*) do.

 An instance of an Attempt represents a side effect that we'd like to manage.
 An attempt can benefit from baked in retry logic, to facilitate achieving the side effect if initial attempts fail.
-An attempt may not be cached (intended for usage with side effects, so caching would be contrary to our use case.).
+An attempt may not be cached (intended for usage with side effects, so caching would be contrary to our use case because we want to run this fn on every invocation).

 Here's our first go at a rough interface for an Attempt: